 History of the Leonberger

 The Leonberger dog breed originates from Leonberg, Germany.
-In the mid-1800s, a gentleman named Heinrich Essig claimed to have bred a Landseer Newfoundland and a St. Bernard multiple times and later crossed the offspring with a Pyrenean Mountain Dog.
-Over the years, it is now believed that other dog breeds were crossed with early Leonbergers.
-However, no written records remain.
+During the mid-1800s, a gentleman named Heinrich Essig claimed to have bred a Landseer Newfoundland and a St. Bernard multiple times and later crossed the offspring with a Pyrenean mountain dog.
+Over the years, it is now believed that other dog breeds were crossed with early Leonbergers; however, no written records remain.
 The dog's appearance was bred to resemble a lion on the coat-of-arms of Leonberg.
 The breed became popular in the royal and imperial households of France, Austria-Hungary, Germany, and Italy.

 The first Leonberger clubs were established by owners of the breed in 1891.
 They were popular farm dogs and used to pull carts.
-They were used to pull ammunition carts in both World Wars.
+They were also used to pull ammunition carts in both World Wars.
 The breed nearly became extinct during World War I but was saved by a group of enthusiasts.

 The Leonberger first appeared in the U.S. and Canada in the early 1900s.
 They were imported by the Canadian government to perform as water rescue dogs.
 The breed faded in the U.S. during the Great Depression.
-Over the years, the numbers of Leonbergers increased in Europe and, later, in the U.S. The Leonberger Club of America was formed in 1987, but the breed was not officially admitted to the AKC working group until 2009.
+Over the years, the numbers of Leonbergers increased in Europe and, later, in the U.S. The Leonberger Club of America was formed in 1985, but the breed was not officially admitted to the AKC working group until 2010.

 Leonbergers have a strong drive to work and protect.
 They need daily exercise to keep them fit and happy.
 In addition, Leos will benefit from some type of "job," such as guarding the home or obedience competition.
-In general, these are usually very calm, loyal and loving companions.
+In general, these are usually very calm, loyal, and loving companions.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the American Kennel Club (AKC).
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 Be aware of these conditions: